 Faculty Learning Community (FLC)

-Molly Broere, director of the Center for Teaching and Learning, leads the Faculty Learning Community.
+Faculty in the Center for Teaching and Learning lead Faculty Learning Communities with different focuses.
 Faculty meet regularly to discuss topics such as classroom management, pedagogy, and best teaching practices.
 These meetings often include collegial sharing across disciplines and innovative teaching tips.
+For Fall 2020 and Spring 2021, these meetings are held virtually and recorded.
+Contact CTL for topics covered and to view recordings of past sessions.

 Remote Teaching Faculty Learning Community